 MiCA regulations in Latvia 2024

-- Licensing: Companies providing services related to crypto-assets will have to obtain a licence under the new requirements.
+Licensing: The companies that provide services related to crypto-assets will have to obtain a license in conformity with the new set requirements.

-- Anti-money laundering: Introducing strict customer identification and verification requirements to prevent financial crime.
+Anti-money-laundering: Establishment of strict customer identification and verification aimed at avoiding possible financial crime.

-- Consumer protection: Mandatory provision of full and clear information about the risks associated with investing in crypto-assets.
+Consumer protection: Full and clear information about the risks associated with investing in crypto-assets is mandatorily given.

-- Technical and Operational Standards: Establish security and reliability standards for technology platforms and storage systems.
+Technical and Operational Standards: Making security and reliability standards for technology platforms and storage systems.

 MiCA regulations in Luxembourg 2024